-FUIHorizontalScrollCollectionViewLayout- A flow layout, which aligns all items for a section into a single row.
+FUIHorizontalScrollCollectionViewLayout- A flow layout that aligns all items for a section into a single row.

-FUIHorizontalFlowCollectionViewLayout- A flow layout, which provides the option to scale collection cell items’ dimensions upwards, to fill the collection content width
+FUIHorizontalFlowCollectionViewLayout- A flow layout that provides the option to scale collection cell items’ dimensions upwards, to fill the collection content width.

-FUIStandardAutoSizingColumnFlowLayout- A flow layout, which arranges collection cell items into a grid, where each row is top-aligned, and items’ widths are stretched to fill the specified number of columns.
+FUIStandardAutoSizingColumnFlowLayout- A flow layout that arranges collection cell items into a grid, where each row is top-aligned and items’ widths are stretched to fill the specified number of columns.